-- 1. Activates a partial version of the Master Database installed with all Websense Web Security solutions. - 2.
+- 1. Activates a partial version of the Master Database installed with your product. - 2.
 Activates your Websense software. - 3.
-Initiates the download of the Websense Master Database, which contains up-todate category and protocol definitions, used to classify websites and Internet applications.
+Initiates the download of the Websense Master Database, which contains the category and protocol definitions that provide the foundation for policy enforcement.